mamba-org/mamba/docs/source/usage/specs.rst

 MatchSpec
 ---------
-Ultimately, the :cpp:type:`MatchSpec <mamba::specs::MatchSpec>` is the way to match on conda packages, that is a way to describe a set of packages.
+Ultimately, the |MatchSpec| is the way to match on conda packages, that is a way to describe a set of packages.
 This is what is passed in a command line argument such as ``mamba install <match_spec>``.

 Match specs have a complex string representation, which we can informally write as